ManpreetKaur1101/ManpreetBookStore/ManpreetBookStore/README.txt

 part third is about bootswatch in which i download bootstrap minty format style from bootswatch.com  and then under wwwroot/css i change the name of the previous file and add the downloaded file inside it. moreover,i made changes in layout.cshtml as required according to the tutorail.

+Inside my loginPartial.cshtml i made changes and run my app in the browser.wow..... it's looking nice as a ux experience.